changmw/chang-cantontese-input/clipper/dbedit/readme.txt

-For those who are interesting in dBase III+ programming, Clipper is a good way to improve your programs' performance.
-It builds DOS executable for distribution to customers, freeing you from installing dBase to them.

 I hereby provide the Clipper source which demonstrate how to employ the powerful features of Clipper:  DBEDIT, @..PROMPT & MENU TO, and others.
 I am NO Clipper expert.
 I just want to share with you